Reverend Russ Button

 All sacred ceremonies begin with blowing the pu (conch shell) to the four directions.
 This anncounces to all that a sacred ceremony is about to begin.
 Additional charges depending on location.

-Hilo and Puna are the base $200.
+Hilo, Puna and the East side of the island are the base $200.

 One Hawaiian tradition I like to do is to help the couple put together a hoʻokupu (pronounced hoe-oh-coo-poo) gratitude offering.
-This is not some prayer to an imagined volcano god or such.
+This is not some prayer to an imagined island god or such.
 Instead Hawaiian spirituality is rooted in gratitude to the land and the ocean as the source of life.
 The point of ritual is to bring your own focus and attention to that which is truly important - love and life, and where they come from.

 Hoʻokupu is a small bundle of ti leaves with various things inside as an offering of gratitude to the land.
 Suitable things include: